How Obama Lost America

 Now on sale: "How Obama Lost America" is now available as an e-book.
 To buy a copy, click on the links above or go to

-Donald Morrison is an author, journalist and educator.
+Donald Morrison is an author, journalist and lecturer.
 In a long career at TIME, he wrote and edited in every department of the magazine.
 He was Editor of its Asian edition in Hong Kong and its European edition in London.
 A frequent lecturer and conference moderator, he has taught at New York University in London, Tsinghua University in Beijing and the Institut d'etudes politiques (Sciences Po) in Paris.

 Follow him on Twitter @donaldmmorrison